-As at 31 December 2024, the Board of Directors was composed of 15 members, with two CEO and 15 external directors (nine independent, three other external). proprietary and one Notwithstanding the above, CaixaBank informed the CNMV through Other Relevant Information (registration number 31.114) that on 30 October 2024, the Board of Directors accepted José Ignacio Goirigolzarri's resignation as Executive Chairman and Director of CaixaBank, effective from 1 January 2025, and decided to appoint Tomás Muniesa as Non-Executive Chairman of CaixaBank, effective 1 January 2025, leaving a vacancy on the Board since that date.
+As of 31 December 2024, the Board of Directors comprised 15 members, including two executive directors and thirteen external directors (nine independent, three proprietary, and one other external).
+Additionally, CaixaBank notified the CNMV through Other Relevant Information (registration number 31,114) that the Board of Directors, during its meeting on 30 October 2024, accepted José Ignacio Goirigolzarri's resignation as Executive Chairman and Director of CaixaBank, effective from 1 January 2025.
+The Board also agreed to appoint Tomás Muniesa as non-executive Chairman of CaixaBank, effective from the same date, leaving a vacancy on the Board from that point onward.